apache/fineract/CONTRIBUTING.md

 You can also use Eclipse JUnit support to run tests in Eclipse (Run As->JUnit Test)

 Finally, modifying source code in Eclipse automatically triggers hot code replace to a running instance, allowing you to immediately test your changes

+## How to run and debug in IntelliJ IDEA

+IntelliJ IDEA provides strong Gradle integration and is recommended for most new contributors.

+### Prerequisites
+- IntelliJ IDEA (Community Edition is sufficient)
+- Java 17 (as required by Fineract)
+- Gradle (wrapper included in the repository)

+### Steps

+1. Open IntelliJ IDEA and select **Open**
+2. Choose the root `fineract` directory
+3. When prompted, import the project as a **Gradle project**
+4. Use the Gradle wrapper (`gradlew`) when asked
+5. Ensure the correct JDK is selected (**Java 17**)
+6. After import completes, run:
+   - `org.apache.fineract.ServerApplication` as a **Java Application**

+### Notes
+- IntelliJ may take several minutes to index the project on first open
+- If you encounter build issues, try running `./gradlew clean build` from the terminal

 How to download Gradle wrapper
 ---